DaveSkender/Stock.Indicators/docs/README.md

 ## :heart: Patronage

-If you or your organization use any of my projects or like what I’m doing, please add a :star: on the [GitHub Repo]({{site.github.repository_url}}) as a token of appreciation.
+This software is crafted with care by unpaid enthusiasts who appreciate all forms of encouragement.
+If you or your organization use any of my projects or like what we're doing, please add a :star: on the [GitHub Repo]({{site.github.repository_url}}) as a token of appreciation.
 If you want to buy me a beer or are interest in ongoing support as a patron, [become a sponsor](https://github.com/sponsors/DaveSkender).
 Patronage motivates continued maintenance and evolution of open-source projects, and to inspire new ones.
 Thank you for your support!

 ## :octocat: Contributing